polterguy/polterguy.github.io/index.md

 The resulting frontend gives you a datagrid for all your database tables, allowing you to create, read, update and delete records in your database.
-It also automatically creates paging, sorting and filtering for you.
-Magic also automagically takes care of authentication and authorization for you, allowing you to restrict user access to specific tables based upon what role(s) the user belongs to.
+It also automatically creates paging, sorting, and filtering for you - In addition to providing you with a _very, very, very_ secure authentication and authorisation system.

 Magic is built in .Net Core, and allows you to add C# controllers to it easily.
 It's a highly modular architecture, allowing you to intercept its core, using adapters and triggers.
 The Angular code also